HPCarey/pt-booking/README.md

 [Back to top](#contents)

+### **Local Deployment**
+#### **Steps to Fork the repository**

+1. Log in to GitHub.
+2. Go to the repository [pt-booking](https://github.com/HPCarey/pt-booking).
+3. Click the Fork button in the top right hand corner.
+4. A copy of the repo will be available in your GitHub repositpries list

+#### **Steps to clone the repository**
+1. Log in to GitHub.
+2. Go to the repository [pt-booking](https://github.com/HPCarey/pt-booking).
+3. Click on the green code button next to the green gitpod button.
+4. Select how you would like to clone, ie. with HTTPS, SSH or GitHub CLI, and copy the link provided.
+5. Open the terminal of your IDE and change the current working directory to the location you want to use for the cloned directory.
+6. Type the git clone command followed by the link you copied in step 4.
+7. Set up your virtual environement and install the packages from requirements.txt.
+    - To install packages type the following command into the terminal: pip3 install -r requirements.txt
 ## **Credits**
 I used the following resources to help me plan, build and fix bugs in my project.